We know satellite data. And how to transform it. Into information. Into knowledge. Into answers. We add value.

 source: natural capital forum

 Want to work with us?
-We are currently on the lookout for an experienced Software Developer to reinforce our engineering team.
+We are currently on the lookout for an experienced Client Relations Manager in South East Asia.

-If you are not a software developer but you really, really want to become part of the Earth Observation revolution: drop us a line at email@example.com.
-We do not have any other openings right now, but we can keep you in mind for future opportunities.
+If you do not have commercial experience in SE Asia but you really, really want to become part of the Earth Observation revolution: drop us a line at firstname.lastname@example.org.
+We do not have other openings right now, but we can keep you in mind for future opportunities.